Genovese crime family New Jersey faction: Manna and the dispute over Atlantic City

 In the early 1980s, Vincent "the Chin" Gigante became the Genovese family's new boss and promoted powerful New Jersey mobster Louis "Bobby" Manna to consigliere.
 Manna would oversee the New Jersey factions with help from his top aid Lawrence "Larry Fab" Dentico.
 Months later, on March 21, 1980, Philadelphia boss Angelo "Gentle Don" Bruno was murdered.
 The killing prompted discussions and plans by the Genovese and Gambino families to take over Bruno's criminal operations.
 The negotiations proceeded without incident until the murder of Gambino boss Paul "Big Paul" Castellano in late 1985.
 Manna was displeased over John Gotti's unsanctioned hit of Castellano and his accession as new boss, but he continued discussing the takeover of Bruno's operations.

 By 1987, the relationship between the two families had deteriorated.
 Gotti had sent word to Manna that the Genovese family should take over Bruno's North Jersey territory and leave more profitable South Jersey operations in Philadelphia and Atlantic City to the Gambinos.
 Manna, enraged and insulted over the offer, began planning John and Gene Gotti's assassinations.
 Making matters worse was, following the murder of Genovese Jersey capo John DiGilio in May 1988, the Gambinos took over the International Longshoremen's Association.
 The Gambinos placed Anthony Pimpinella of Brooklyn as the new head of the union, allowing them control over the waterfront rackets at the Newark-Elizabeth port.
 Federal agents received information on Manna's plan to have Gotti killed and informed him on the emerging danger.

-In 1989, Manna and soldier Richard DeSciscio were indicted for racketeering and conspiring to murder John and Gene Gotti.
+In 1989, Manna and soldier Richard (Bocci) DeSciscio were indicted for racketeering and conspiring to murder John and Gene Gotti.
 It was revealed during the trail that between August 1987 and January 1988, the Federal Bureau of Investigation recorded 12 conversations in which Manna and other Genovese mobsters discussed murdering John Gotti, Gene Gotti, and New York contractor Irwin Schiff.
 On August 8, 1987, Schiff was shot in the head while dining in a Manhattan restaurant.
 During one of the recorded conversations the FBI overheard Manna discussing murder plot for John Gotti, which Manna advised the hitman to wear a disguise as the target area was fairly open.
 On June 26, 1989, Manna convicted of conspiring to murder the John Gotti, Gene Gotti and Irwin Schiff to murder in aid of racketeering.
 On September 26, 1989 Judge Trump-Barry sentenced Manna to eighty years imprisonment.

 Manna is currently imprisoned in the Federal Correctional Institution in Fairton, New Jersey, with a projected release date of February 20, 2056.
 In December 2020, Manna requested a compassionate release, but was denied.